 - Additional webinars and advanced tutorials

-- Continued support even after initial warranty period
+- Continued support even after the initial warranty period

 - Access to all current themes and plugins, plus any future products